pluralsight/guides/published/other/making-a-notes-app-using-room-database/article.md

 ### Other features

-Room offers many other features like [LiveData](https://developer.android.com/topic/libraries/architecture/livedata.html) for keeping the data source updated all the time and `rxAndroid` for reactive programming.
+Room offers many other features like [LiveData](https://developer.android.com/topic/libraries/architecture/livedata.html) for keeping the data source updated all the time and `rxAndroid` support for reactive programming.

 # Conclusion